Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Photo courtesy Chris King

 According to the source, while the old casinos are still "cash cows", the property they sit on is so valuable that investors are lining up to build bigger and fancier projects just to keep up with the other resorts south along the strip.
+Here's the neon at The Riviera with its glowing neon still on the Strip.
 Many thanks to Chris King for update.
 08-06

 Main tower of the Stardust